Betty Crocker: Media

 Betty Crocker programs first appeared on radio on local stations in 1924.
 The first network Betty Crocker broadcast was on NBC in 1926.
 The show remained on network radio until 1953; most of the time the program was on NBC or CBS, but it was on ABC from 1947 to 1953.

 Betty Crocker was portrayed by several actresses, including Marjorie Husted on radio for twenty years, and Adelaide Hawley Cumming on television between 1949 and 1964.

-In 1949, the actress Adelaide Hawley Cumming became Betty Crocker for many years.
-She appeared for several years on The George Burns and Gracie Allen Show, and even had her TV show, Betty Crocker Star Matinee.
+Cumming appeared for several years on The George Burns and Gracie Allen Show, and had a TV show, Betty Crocker Star Matinee.
 She also appeared in the CBS network's first color commercial, in which she baked a "mystery fruit cake".
 Hawley continued to portray Betty Crocker until 1964.

-A portrait of Betty Crocker was first commissioned in 1936, a "motherly image" that "blended the features of several Home Service Department members" that was painted by Neysa McMein.
-It subtly changed over the years, but always accommodated General Mills' cultural perception of the American homemaker — knowledgeable and caring.
+A portrait of Betty Crocker painted by Neysa McMein was commissioned in 1936 to commemorate the 15th anniversary of the character, although earlier portraits of the character had already been used in General Mills publications attributed to Crocker.
+McMein's rendering presented a "motherly image" that "blended the features of several Home Service Department members".
+Her image was updated over the years to remain appealing and relevant to new audiences, but always accommodated General Mills' cultural perception of the American homemaker as knowledgeable and caring.
 The 1996 portrait of Betty Crocker, according to General Mills, was partially inspired by a "computerized composite" of "75 women of diverse backgrounds and ages."
-These portraits were always painted, with no real person ever having posed as a model.
+These portraits were always painted, without the use of any specific model.

-In 1945, Fortune magazine named Betty Crocker the second most popular woman in America; Eleanor Roosevelt was named first.
+In 1945, Fortune magazine named Betty Crocker the second most popular woman in America (to then First Lady Eleanor Roosevelt).
 In the same year, Fortune "outed" Betty Crocker as a fictitious creation, calling her a "fake" and a "fraud."